openwebdocs/owd-website/pages/content/reports/2025/index.md

 In 2025, OWD was able to systematically collected web platform compatibility data for the second year in a row.
 We want to continue this effort and make it as timely and efficient as possible for every browser release for all the years to come.
 The maintenance of the `mdn-browser-compat-data` project benefits greatly from these efforts; the data is accurate, reliable, and complete, which allows the consumers of the data, especially MDN, CanIUse, web-features, and the Baseline projects, to be up-to-date and accurate.

-The browser compatibility data (BCD) automation project's mission is to provide web developers with the latest information about available web platform features whenever a new browser version is released.
-The project was initially funded by the Sovereign Tech Fund and continued thanks to the support of OWD's main sponsors in 2025: Google and Microsoft.
 In 2025, we systematically collected compatibility data 28 times; we observed 12 releases from Chrome (applying to Edge too), 13 from Firefox, and 3 from Safari.
 For Chrome 133-144, Firefox 135-147, and Safari 18.4, 26 and 26.2, OWD was able to update browser compatibility data within the beta cycles of each browser release.
 This enabled us to provide web developers with updated information at the time the stable browser version was released.

-The BCD automation project is led by [Florian Scholz](https://github.com/Elchi3) and representatives of browser projects have been reviewing data.
-Thank you: [Rachel Andrew](https://github.com/rachelandrew) (Chromium/Google), [Chris Mills](https://github.com/chrisdavidmills) (Chromium/Google), [Patrick Brosset](https://github.com/captainbrosset/) (Chromium/Microsoft), [Jon Davis](https://github.com/jdatapple) (WebKit/Apple), [Jen Simmons](https://github.com/jensimmons) (WebKit/Apple), [Ruth John](https://github.com/Rumyra) (Gecko/Mozilla), [Brian Smith](https://github.com/bsmth) (Gecko/Mozilla), [Hamish Willee](https://github.com/hamishwillee) (Gecko/Mozilla).
+Patrick Brosset, Microsoft Edge, says:

+> The compatibility data collection that Open Web Docs provides for BCD is very beneficial for the web-features and Baseline project.
+Up-to-date data shows up in time on MDN compat tables and on caniuse.com.
+It also helps the release notes process for Microsoft Edge.

-A special shout out to [Claas Augner](https://github.com/caugner) (Gecko/Mozilla) who has been taking on a leading role in reviewing PRs and advancing the BCD project in 2025.
+Also, we want to give a special shout out to [Claas Augner](https://github.com/caugner) who has been taking on a leading role in reviewing PRs and advancing the BCD project in 2025.

-### Document missing features
+### Documenting missing features

-Some MDN new feature documentation is provided by browser vendors, generally right as they add new featues to their browser.
-However, not all features get documented.
+New feature documentation is often provided by browser vendors, generally right as they add new features to their browser.
+However, not all features always get documented.
 And, if they’re not documented right away, there is no one championing the feature and encouraging their documentation.
 At OWD, we champion all browser features, and want to ensure that all features are properly documented and findable by the developer community.
 This is why we work to ensure every open web feature is fully documented on MDN.

 To this end, in 2024, OWD created a tool to identify missing reference pages.
 Based on the [Web Platform Features Explorer](https://web-platform-dx.github.io/web-features-explorer/) developed by Patrick Brosset, Florian Scholz created [web platform documentation backlog](https://openwebdocs.github.io/web-docs-backlog/), a site that displays missing reference documentation for web platform features.

 Open Web Docs used this tool to identify and then document all the missing newly available and widely available features, including documenting over 650 missing API reference page, ensuring that MDN is truly a complete reference.

-The OWD missing features project was led by [Estelle Weyl](https://github.com/estelle) and was successfully completed with contributions from community voluteer [Yash Raj Bharti](https://github.com/yashrajbharti) and reviews from the MDN community.
+The OWD missing features project was led by [Estelle Weyl](https://github.com/estelle) and was successfully completed with contributions from community volunteer [Yash Raj Bharti](https://github.com/yashrajbharti) and reviews from the MDN community.

 ### Web Security documentation